MAGALA-RICHARD/apsimNGpy/docs/source/api.rst

    int
        Recommended number of Morris paths.

-   .. py:method:: apsimNGpy.core.senstivitymanager.SensitivityManager.statistics(self)
+   .. py:property:: apsimNGpy.core.senstivitymanager.SensitivityManager.statistics

    Retrieve the sensitivity statistics produced by APSIM after running the sensitivity analysis.

-   This method reads the appropriate statistics table (Morris or Sobol) from the APSIM datastore once the sensitivity experiment has been executed using :meth:`~apsimNGpy.core.senstivitymanager.SensitivityManager.run`.
+   This attribute reads the appropriate statistics table (Morris or Sobol) from the APSIM datastore once the sensitivity experiment has been executed using :meth:`~apsimNGpy.core.senstivitymanager.SensitivityManager.run`.